Pointer (computer programming): Use in data structures

 When setting up data structures like lists, queues and trees, it is necessary to have pointers to help manage how the structure is implemented and controlled.
 Typical examples of pointers are start pointers, end pointers, and stack pointers.
 These pointers can either be absolute (the actual physical address or a virtual address in virtual memory) or relative (an offset from an absolute start address ("base") that typically uses fewer bits than a full address, but will usually require one additional arithmetic operation to resolve).

 Relative addresses are a form of manual memory segmentation, and share many of its advantages and disadvantages.
 A two-byte offset, containing a 16-bit, unsigned integer, can be used to provide relative addressing for up to 64 KiB (2^{16} bytes) of a data structure.
 This can easily be extended to 128, 256 or 512 KiB if the address pointed to is forced to be aligned on a half-word, word or double-word boundary (but, requiring an additional "shift left" bitwise operation—by 1, 2 or 3 bits—in order to adjust the offset by a factor of 2, 4 or 8, before its addition to the base address).
 Generally, though, such schemes are a lot of trouble, and for convenience to the programmer absolute addresses (and underlying that, a flat address space) is preferred.

 A one byte offset, such as the hexadecimal ASCII value of a character (e.g. X'29') can be used to point to an alternative integer value (or index) in an array (e.g., X'01').
 In this way, characters can be very efficiently translated from 'raw data' to a usable sequential index and then to an absolute address without a lookup table.

 C arrays

-In C, array indexing is formally defined in terms of pointer arithmetic; that is, the language specification requires that a[i] be equivalent to *(a + i).
-Thus in C, arrays can be thought of as pointers to consecutive areas of memory (with no gaps), and the syntax for accessing arrays is identical for that which can be used to dereference pointers.
+In C, array indexing is formally defined in terms of pointer arithmetic; that is, the language specification requires that a[i] be equivalent to *(a + i), because, if a is the name of an array, in most contexts the expression a evaluates to a pointer to the first element of a, so the syntax for accessing arrays is identical for that which can be used to dereference pointers.
 For example, an array a can be declared and used in the following manner: